-2016 Anushka Tay, MA Fashion Cultures, London College of Fashion, University of the Arts London The Yarwood Award
+2016 Anushka Tay, MA Fashion Cultures, London College of Fashion, University of the Arts London The Yarwood Research Grant

 Anushka Tay carried out a study of the Chinese pyjama suit for her MA Fashion Cultures project ( London College of Fashion).
 Anushka was dedicated to a material culture approach in her research; after discovering there are few examples of Chinese pyjamas in UK museum collections Tay was able to use the Yarwood award to fund a trip to Singapore and Hong Kong to conduct primary research.